Friday, October 3, 2014

 The Band with No Name at Chuuk Kay

 Next door to Barlito's is Casa Blanca.
-It's one of those bars that is not structurally sound, as they seem to need a brass pole to hold the ceiling up.
-This one is probably best enjoyed later at night.
+It's one of those bars that is not structurally sound, as it needs a brass pole to hold the ceiling up.
+This one is best enjoyed later at night.
+Much later.

-A little further along, and back on the waterfront, is Chuuk Kay with a new and very large palapa right on the beach.
+A little further along, and back on the waterfront, is Chuuk Kay with a large, new palapa right on the beach.
 The covered space would easily accommodate a large wedding group.
-Chuuk Kay also has my kind of beer, and good food.
-The Band With No Name – Javier and the guys – play fun danceable tunes on weekends.
+Chuuk Kay also has my kind of beer and good food.
+The Band With No Name – Javier and the guys – play fun, danceable tunes on weekends.

 Five-piece Cuban band with a guest singer